keylabivdc/VIP/README.md

 It should be noted that ETE module required X server for imaging.
 Not a good news for server...
 In addition, we are also working on applying common workflow language (CWL).

+# Paper

+Li, Y. et al. VIP: an integrated pipeline for metagenomics of virus identification and discovery.
+Sci.
+Rep. 6, 23774; doi: 10.1038/srep23774 (2016).

 # VIP developer notes

 Version 0.1.1 26/Apr/2016 <br>